 - MICU – Also known as Medical Intensive Care Units, MICUs provide treatment for adults who have medical conditions that don’t require surgery.
 Unlike the MICU, PICUs care specifically for children and adolescents.
 The PICU normally doesn’t provide care to any patients over the age of 18.

 - PCU – The PCU, or Progressive Care Unit, branches the divide between intensive care and general care.
 Patients in the PCU still require more comprehensive care and monitoring, but are in a more stable condition than those in intensive care.
 Unlike the PICU, the PCU does not have age restrictions.
+If you’re a travel nurse seeking opportunities, consider exploring the various assignments available for PCU travel nurses.

 - NICU – It can be easy to confuse the PICU with the NICU, or the Neonatal Intensive Care Unit, as both units care for younger people.
 However, the NICU specializes solely in the care and treatment of newborn babies.
 Infants who are cared for in the NICU are usually either born prematurely, have difficult births, or have health conditions that need attention immediately after birth.
 The NICU does not treat older children or healthy babies.